 The Port Macquarie Koala Hospital was established in 1973 and is a licensed wildlife rehabilitation facility.
 The Hospital is a popular tourist attraction that welcomes thousands of national and international visitors every year.
-Admission is free.
+Admission is free although visitors do have the option to donate to our organisation or purchase from our shop which helps us continue our work.
 The Hospital is also a scientific research, training and education centre.

 The Koala Hospital consists of exhibit enclosures, a treatment clinic, intensive care units and rehabilitation yards, many of which have trees for koalas to learn to climb as part of the rehabilitation process.
 We also have a Koalaseum - a museum for Koalas which provides information on koala evolution and biology and interactive displays so visitors can touch koala fur or look down a microscope at koala poos (scat).

 The Port Macquarie Koala Hospital was opened in 1973 by local residents, Jean and Max Starr.
 Jean and Max were local shopkeepers who observed local koalas, witnessed the development of the town and were determined to help injured and sick koalas.
 The Port Macquarie Koala Hospital remains dedicated to the Starrs’ original mission: to rescue, rehabilitate and release wild koalas, and to provide a facility where all visitors can learn about this unique Australian species.